mikecann/mikecann.co.uk/public/posts/my-first-chrome-extension-post-to-tumblr/post.md

 No matter what I tried I couldn't manage to get the Tumblr API to return an error.
 So if you enter your username or password incorrectly it still reports success, not entirely sure why, if someone knows I would love to hear why!

 Interested?
-You can go grab it over on the chrome extensions gallery page -&gt; [HERE](https://chrome.google.com/extensions/detail/dbpicbbcpanckagpdjflgojlknomoiah?hl=en)
+You can go grab it over on the chrome extensions gallery page -> [HERE](https://chrome.google.com/extensions/detail/dbpicbbcpanckagpdjflgojlknomoiah?hl=en)